wzwtt/Gallery/README.md

 ## License

 Just like the original project, the code for this template is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+The copyright of all sample images belongs to the original rights holders.